AlisonPanisson/ABRinAOPL/tutorial.md

 strict_inf(bird(A),penguin(A))
 penguin(tweety)
 ```
-Now, imagine that an agent needs to decide between to leave a bird in a tree or in the ground, and that decision is based on the capability of such bird to fly:
+Now, imagine that an agent needs to decide between to leave a bird in a tree or in the ground, and that decision is based on the capability of such a bird to fly:

 ```javascript
 +!leave_bird(A): argument(flies(A)) <-leave_at_tree(A)
 +!leave_bird(A): argument(~flies(A)) <- leave_at_ground(A)
 ```
+In our example, the agent has only an acceptable argument to `~flies(tweety)`, thus, when making such decision, `tweety` is going to be leaved at the ground.